A low-Mach phase field-lattice Boltzmann-finite difference model for reactive gas flows propagating through complex shaped particle assemblies: Model

 In the above equations, $\rho$, $\bm{u}$, $\bm{\tau}$ and $\Fb$ are fluid density, fluid velocity, viscous stress tensor and external body force, respectively.
-In Eq.~(\ref{eq:momentum-cons}), $\vec u \vec u$ is a symmetric second rank tensor whose components are $u_i u_j$, with $i,j\in\{x,y,z\}$.
-The first term on the rhs of this equation is the gradient of hydrodynamic pressure fluctuations, $P_\text{h}=P-P_0$, where $P=\rho R T/\bar{M}_\text{w}$ and $P_0$ are the actual and mean hydrodynamic pressures, respectively.
-Here, the mixture is considered to be an ideal fluid with the universal fluid constant $R=8.314$ J/molK and $\bar{M}_\text{w}$ is the mean molar mass of the fluid mixture.
-The homogeneous part of the hydrodynamic pressure, $P_0$, is closely related to mass conservation and is defined by considering a fluid with spatially varying temperature $T(\vec r, t)$ but uniform pressure, $P_0(t)$.
-In this case, in a volume element $dV$ containing the mass $dm$, the ideal fluid equation of state reads $P_0(t) dV/T(\vec r,t) = \frac{dm}{\bar{M}_\text{w}}R$.
-Integrating this equation yields $P_0(t) =\frac{m}{\bar{M}_\text{w}}R\,{\Big(\int_V \frac{dV}{T(\vec r, \,t)}\Big)}^-1$, where $m$ is the total mass inside the volume $V$.
-Since pressure homogenizes with the speed of sound, $P$ remains close to $P_0$ at low Mach numbers. $P_h$ thus characterizes effects arising from a finite Mach number. $Y_k$, $\bm{j}_k$ and $\dot{\omega}_k$ in Eq.~(\ref{eq:species-cons}) represent the mass fraction of the $k$-th chemical species, diffusion flux and production/destruction of species $k$, respectively.
-In Eq.~(\ref{eq:energy-cons}), $h$, $\bm{q}$ and $\dot{\omega}_T$ are enthalpy per unit mass, heat flux and the rate of heat release due to chemical reactions, respectively.
+In Eq.~(\ref{eq:momentum-cons}), $\vec u \vec u$ is a dyadic product, i. e., a symmetric second rank tensor whose components are $u_i u_j$, with $i,j\in\{x,y,z\}$.
+The first term on the rhs of this equation is the gradient of hydrodynamic pressure fluctuations, $P_\text{h}=P(\vec r, t)-P_0(t)$, where $P(\vec r, t)$ is the actual pressure and $P_0(t)$ represents a pressure, which would establish if the fluid would be at rest. $P_0$ is homogeneous in space but can vary with time due to variations of temperature, $T$.
+It is introduced to account for the fact that, in the low Mach number limit considered in this work, sound propagation damps pressure gradients to a large extent.
+Thus, at each time instant $t$, spatial variations of $P(\vec r, t)$ are rather small and can be regarded as spatial fluctuations of a uniform field, $P_0(t)$.
+Hence, $P_h(\vec r, t)$ represents these small spatial pressure variations.
+To calculate $P_0(t)$ in terms of the quantities available in the simulation, we consider the fluid to be an ideal gas mixture and write for the total mass inside the simulation domain $P_0=\frac{R}{\Mw}\rho(\vec r, t) T(\vec r, t)$, where $R=8.314$ J/(mol K) is the universal gas constant and $\Mw$ is the mean molar mass of the mixture.
+Since both density and temperature vary in space in the present problem, the question arises as how to calculate a homogeneous pressure from these fields.
+To solve this problem, we use the conservation of mass inside the system as a guideline, and write for the total mass inside the simulation domain, $m=\int \rho(\vec r, t)dV=\Mw P_0 \int \frac{dV}{T}$.
+In the last step, we used the fact that $P_0$ is spatially uniform and can thus be taken out of the integral over space.
+Rewriting this equation yields $P_0=\frac{mR}{\Mw}/\int \frac{dV}{T}$. $Y_k$, $\bm{j}_k$ and $\dot{\omega}_k$ in Eq.~(\ref{eq:species-cons}) represent the mass fraction of the $k$-th chemical species, diffusion flux and production/destruction of species $k$, respectively.
+In Eq.~(\ref{eq:energy-cons}), $h$, $\bm{q}$ and $\dot{Q}$ are enthalpy per unit mass, heat flux and heat source term due to chemical reactions, respectively.
 Equation~(\ref{eq:rho-in-terms-of-P0-and-T}) couples the local density to the local temperature.

 The viscous stress tensor, $\vec \tau$, the diffusion flux for the $k$-th chemical species, $\vec j_k$, and heat diffusion flux $\vec q$ are defined via:

 where $d$ is the dimension of space and $\mu$ and $\zeta$ are the dynamic shear and bulk viscosities, respectively.
 The superscript $T$ indicates the transpose operation. $\vec I$ is the identity tensor. $\mathscr{D}_k$, $\lambda_k$ and $h_k$ denote mass diffusion coefficient, thermal conductivity and specific enthalpy of species $k$, respectively.